tweggen/Karawan/README.md

 and other Android versions also work.

+## Operators

+The basic idea of joyce is that everything is (re-)creatable on demand.
+To accomplish this, the entire world is composed from results of operators.

+### WorldOperator

+### FragmentOperator

+### ClusterOperator

+## About Behaviours

+There's a lot of behaving things in the world, like the cars, cubes, the trams.
+Due to design, if they were shot of just once per segment, they would diffuse away.
+To have all characters appear in a reasonable and controlled manner, a master spawnsystem is used.

+The idea is that rather than iterating over the entities over and over again we should iterate once over the characters, executing whatever is desired.
 ## About models and instances

 When rendering content, joyce tries to use instance rendering as